 67. How much greater is the affinity of CO for hemoglobin compared to oxygen?

-It is believed that CO has a toxic effect at the cellular level by impairing mitochondrial respiration.
+It is believed that CO has toxic effects at the cellular level by impairing mitochondrial respiration.

 No, there only needs to be a little.